chaconlab/IMODFIT/TUTORIAL.md

 ### Basic Flexible Fitting II.
 From close to open

 iMODFIT allows also the fitting from the closed structures as well.
-To perform this fitting just try the following command:</p>
+To perform this fitting use the following command:</p>
 ```
 imodfit 1oel.pdb 1aon.ccp4 10 0 -t -o imodfit2
 ```